Code of Ethics

 This Code of Ethics outlines the values and ethics underpinning the work of the members of Community Cancer Caregivers.
-It provides volunteers with a set of principles as a reference point for day-today decision making.
+It provides volunteers with a set of principles as a reference point for day-to-today decision making.

 The Code of Ethics is also informed by the UN Convention on the Rights of the Child, and the national childcare strategy 2006-2010 diversity & equality guidelines for childcare providers.